 Where to stay in Inverness, Scotland

-For our trip, we stayed at Glenmoriston Townhouse Hotel - it was nice, clean, conveniently located, and comfortable.
+For our trip to Inverness, we stayed at Glenmoriston Townhouse Hotel - it was nice, clean, conveniently located, and comfortable.
 Breakfast was included in our rate, which was always nice.
 And boy, do they know how to do breakfast!
 It was an absolute feast.

 Located snuggly off of the River Ness, it’s situated on the same side of the river as downtown Inverness, within easy walking distance of everything you'll want to see.
 The location additionally worked well for us, as we did not have a car and were completely reliant on walking and/or public transit.